Korijn/keycmd/README.md

 However, if you would like keyring to connect from the WSL environment to your Windows Credential Manager instead, you can install [keyring-pybridge](https://github.com/ClinicalGraphics/keyring-pybridge) in the same python environment where you installed `keycmd`.
 Please refer to the [installation instructions for WSL](https://github.com/ClinicalGraphics/keyring-pybridge#installation).

+### Up- and downgrading

+If at a later point in time, you want to install a different version of keycmd, just use pip again.

+> **Note**
+> If you're using pyenv, make sure to activate the virtual environment first with `pyenv activate keycmd`.
+Don't forget to `pyenv deactivate` afterwards.

+* To upgrade to latest: `pip install -U keycmd`
+* To install a specific version: `pip install keycmd==0.6.0`

 ## Quickstart

 Now that keycmd is installed, we can perform a quick test to see how it works!